I thoroughly enjoy talking with Adam. We sat down awhile ago to talk about metrics: who needs them, what they are for.. and some other things.

 I quite like this one, to be honest.

 A longer form of Metrics for the Win! recorded for J4K, which occurred in October of 2020.

-The English version has also now been published at JaxEnter, “Monsters in combat: exploring application metrics with D&D”.
+The English version was first published at JAXenter as “Monsters in combat: exploring application metrics with D&D”.